lakshmankumar12/nixPowerToolNotes/misc_tools.md

 # -w <format>  -- write given format-string(expaned to values) to stdout
 #                 eg format:
 #                    '\\n%{response_code}'  // http_code was older
-# -I         --> just get headers only.. and not the BODY
+# -I         --> just get headers only.. and not the BODY (sends a HEAD, instead of GET)
 # -u username       --> prompts password
 # -u username:password   --> boht in stdin
 ### ssl stuff: